RainRahni/feeds-back/README.md

 1. Clone the repository

+2. Add H2 database dependency to run project locally.

-2. Navigate into the project directory
+3. Navigate into the project directory

-3. Run the application:
+4. Run the application:
     - ./gradlew bootrun

 * Database is hosted on render.com.
 For development purposes i used H2 database.

 Springdoc: http://localhost:8080/swagger-ui/index.html#/